tillmzw/cos/content/posts/28-Castle-Ravenloft.md

 The carriage crosses a 50ft draw bridge before entering the courtyard of the castle.
 There they are welcomed by Rahadim, whom they've met before and Cyrrus.
 Cyrrus is an animal person similar to the people in Krezk.

 The party is led to the guest rooms.
-There are 2 humans are making the beds.
-An old man and a young woman.
+There are 2 servants there.
+An man and a young woman making the beds.
 The young woman turns out to be [Mad Marys]({{< ref "mad-mary" >}}) daughter.
 She confirms the story that the party assumed.
 The daughter was held against her will by Mad Mary.
 She seems to be content in the castle.

 The party is allowed to explore the castle until the dinner starts.
 The dungeons, the crypts and closed doors are off-limits.